 What we CAN tell you about your sample:

-- Identify 4-5 other substances and cutting agents that may be mixed in or used as a filler.
+- Identify up to 4–5 substances and cutting agents that may be present in a sample

 - Estimate percentages of substances in a sample

 - Determine whether your sample contains fentanyl and some fentanyl analogues